CocoKele1/CocoKele1.github.io/_pages/about.md

 I attended the HCIX Research Club and became a Research Assistant at the <a href="" target="_blank">APEX Lab of HKUST</a> led by <a href="" target="_blank">Prof. Mingming Fan</a>, independently supporting an HCI project.
 Before this, I was an intern in Light Illusions supervised by <a href="" target="_blank">Prof. Ping Tan</a> from June to August.

-My current interest is how AI-powered VR can better improve human-computer interaction, especially in Human-AI Collaboration.
+My current interest is how AI-powered VR can better improve human-computer interaction, especially in <strong>Human-AI Collaboration</strong>.